dead-claudia/website/README.md

 # My personal website

 This is probably uninteresting to you unless you want to see the source code of my personal website.
-And if you do, you're looking at a giant work in progress.
+And if you do, you're looking at a giant, perpetual work in progress.
 Nothing too interesting.

 Things I still have left to do:

+- Update Jade to Pug.

 - Make a Heroku server to deal with AJAX-based email better.

-- Make the blog be able to read from subfolders.
-Mostly a build system fix.

 - Make the blog more scalable (hundreds of posts should *just work*, and be paginated).
+Low priority until I actually have a lot of posts.

 ## Building

 You need at least [Node.js v4.0][node] to build this.
 And although this *might* build on Windows or OS X (I'm running Linux), since I have made efforts to try to make the build system work there, I can't guarantee anything.

 First, before you run *anything*, run `npm i`.